masyamandev/entity-array-compressor/README.md

   depending on it's value.
 Smaller values uses less space.
 In average one byte contains 7 effective bits.
 Thus signed values in range -63..63 are saved as 1 byte, -8192..8191 as 2 bytes, -1m..1m as 3 bytes and so on.
 Any long value could be saved as 9 bytes or less.
 With such approach there is no need for special handling of 32 bits Integers, Shorts, Bytes etc: small values requires less space.
 Such coding is also null-friendly.
-Single-byted value -64 is reserved for nulls.
+Single-byte value -64 is reserved for nulls.
 * Unsigned Longs are also supported and used mostly for storing IDs.
 Coding is almost the same as signed, but sign bit is used to save bigger values.
 Thus values in range 0..126 requires 1 byte, 127..16383 2 bytes etc. Single-byte value